A new use for polio vaccine: Fighting brain tumors

 After three years, 21 percent of patients were still alive, the team reported.
 That compares to 20 months or less on average for similar patients.

 One patient had a hemorrhage and 19 percent had a notable adverse event, the team reported.
 More than half had headaches and half had hemiparesis, weakness or paralysis on one side of the body.
 Another 45 percent had a seizure.
-More than a quarter had speech difficulties called aphasia.
+More than a quarter had aphasia -- brain damage that makes speaking and communication difficult.

 “The nature of the treatment causes side-effects,” Bigner said.
 “The virus infection causes a very potent inflammation response and that response causes brain swelling.”